Lagrangianphysics/COL761-Data-Mining/README.md

 - [HW3 Problem Statement (hw3.pdf)](hw3.pdf)

 For any implementation-specific or dataset-related queries, refer to the assignment PDFs in their respective directories.

----

-**Note:**
-This README summarizes the assignments and their requirements.
-Please refer to the respective PDF files in each assignment directory for full problem statements, dataset links, and detailed instructions[3][1][2].